NadimGhaznavi/nadim-daniel/index.md

 * Toronto, Ontario
 * October 2009 - December 2012

-Linux Team Manager at Moneris Payment Solutions, Canada’s leading payment processing provider, responsible for ensuring the continuous availablity of critical transaction processing servers, handling over 250 transactions per second.
-Led cross-functional teams, collaborating with vendors and colleagues to resolve production issues and devise innovate solutions.
-Spearheaded the establishment of new enterprise-grade IT services, processes and standards.
+- Led the Linux team responsible for maintaining high-availability transaction servers processing 250+ transactions per second.
+- Collaborated with other teams and vendors to troubleshoot and resolve production issues, ensuring minimal downtime.
+- Developed and implemented enterprise procedures and standards to improve reliability and operational efficiency.
+- Ensured Linux infrastructure met business-critical performance and compliance requirements.
+- Delivered new services including server build and patching systems, IT knowledgebase, inventory management, health monitoring and centralized logging.
+- Collaborated with auditors to ensure compliance with PCI standards.

 ---